bear-rsg/intel-benchmarking/report.md

 High-performance scientific computing relies heavily on the ability of software to efficiently utilise modern CPU architectures.
 As processor generations evolve — introducing wider vector units, expanded core counts, heterogeneous memory hierarchies, and new instruction sets — the performance of large scientific applications is increasingly determined by compiler quality and the effectiveness of architecture-specific optimisations.
 Benchmarking compilers across multiple CPU families is therefore essential for understanding how scientific workloads behave on modern HPC systems and for guiding users toward best practices.
-In this study we evaluate two widely used scientific codes — MESA and CASTEP — that represent distinct classes of HPC workload.
+In this study we evaluate two widely used scientific codebases — [MESA](https://mesastar.org) and [CASTEP](https://www.castep.org) — that represent distinct classes of HPC workload.

 The Modules for Experiments in Stellar Astrophysics (MESA) code represents a demanding and widely used benchmark for such studies.
 Written primarily in Fortran, MESA performs computationally intensive stellar evolution simulations with substantial floating-point workloads and OpenMP-based node-level parallelism.